Spectrahedral relaxations of hyperbolicity cones: Abstract

 In terms of optimization theory, we introduce a small semidefinite relaxation of a potentially huge hyperbolic program.
 If the hyperbolic program is a linear program, we introduce even a finitely convergent hierachy of semidefinite relaxations.
 With some extra work, we discuss the homogeneous setup where real zero polynomials correspond to homogeneous polynomials and rigidly convex sets correspond to hyperbolicity cones.

 The main aim of our construction is to attack the generalized Lax conjecture saying that $C(p)$ is always a spectrahedron.
-To this end, we conjecture that real zero polynomials in fixed degree can be ``amalgamated'' and show it in three special cases with three completely different proofs.
-We show that this conjecture would imply the following partial result towards the generalized Lax conjecture: Given finitely many planes in $\R^n$, there is a spectrahedron containing $C(p)$ that coincides with $C(p)$ on each of these planes.
+We show that the ``weak real zero amalgamation conjecture'' of Sawall and the author would imply the following partial result towards the generalized Lax conjecture: Given finitely many planes in $\R^n$, there is a spectrahedron containing $C(p)$ that coincides with $C(p)$ on each of these planes.
 This uses again the result of Helton and Vinnikov.